-This page shows (at the top left) a set of 3 unique serial numbers for your MOTAS-6 product, UI and main PCB versions, as well as the firmware version and the firmware build date.
+This page shows (at the top left) a set of 3 unique serial numbers for your MOTAS - 6 product, UI and main PCB versions, as well as the firmware version and the firmware build date.

-Pressing 🗄 🔳 on this page allows all of the user settings to be initialised to default values.
+Pressing 👆 🔳 on this page allows all of the user settings to be initialised to default values.

-Initialising the settings means that all the stored calibration values will be lost as well as modulation assignments, MIDI settings, tuning, cv/gate settings etc. Basically all the settings under the b SETUP pages will be initialised to default values.
+Initialising the settings means that all the stored calibration values will be lost as well as modulation assignments, MIDI settings, tuning, cv/gate settings etc. Basically all the settings under the former pages will be initialised to default values.
+You should power-cycle MOTRS-6 after initialisation to re-establise the correct hardware configuration.